phil-harmoniq/netpkg-tool/docker/README.md

 ./out/MyApp
 ```

-For other parameters, see the project's main [README](https://github.com/phil-harmoniq/netpkg-tool/blob/master/README.md).
+For more parameters, see the project's main [README](https://github.com/phil-harmoniq/netpkg-tool/blob/master/README.md).